 Our Key Stage 2 children work in small groups for an afternoon a week with our own art teacher, Miss Coote.
 This provides an opportunity to develop skills and produce work to a high quality, often linked to partnership projects with the community.
 Examples have included: working on the Lady Mara Giant Head that was paraded through Chester in the Festival of Giants and displayed at the Garden Show; creating a large-scale junk model; crafting village scarecrows; and producing the tiles for the entrance to the Norley Village Hall.

 Our partnership with the church is an integral part of the school.
 Children across the school take part in special services throughout the year and this provides an opportunity to share reflective readings, sing, play instruments and dramatise events.
 Being in church is a very special experience.
-The children also join with other schools to attend a bi-annual Carol Service.
+The children also join with other schools to attend a bi-annual Pilgrimage to Chester Cathedral.

 The school makes music lessons available through the Music for Life organisation and via private tutors.
 Currently, children are learning to play a diverse range of instruments with woodwind, brass, keyboards and piano all represented.
 A highlight for children (and parents) is the opportunity to showcase their skills in December at the village Cancer Research Concert and at our annual summer concert.
 All the children in the school are given an Ocarina in class 2 which they learn to play together to practice the skills of ensemble playing.
 We also have a group of children in school who learn to play the bell plates which they have performed in church and at other concerts.